Thursday, 23 January 2014

 Ranking Prime Ministers

 I began rating PMs by looking at developments during their time in office but realised that global events that are often outwith their control shaped progress.
 These events as well as the cost of living, employment, public services and incomes all influence turnouts at elections and the popularity of a PM.
-I decided that I should rank the PM's intuitively from my sense of whether they improved the quality of life of people from all walks of life.
+I decided that I should rank the PMs intuitively from my sense of whether they improved the quality of life of people from all walks of life.
 Did they display good governance, were they fair and did they win and retain trust?

-Post war prime ministers could be divided into three groups: those who managed radical change and were electorally successful - Attlee, MacMillan, Wilson, Thatcher and Blair.
-Those who won an election but struggled to make an impact or endear themselves to the wider public: Churchill (in his 1951 -1955 guise), Eden, Heath, Major and probably Cameron; and those who never won an election - Douglas-Home, Callaghan, and Brown.
+Post-war prime ministers could be divided into three groups: those who managed radical change and were electorally successful - Attlee, MacMillan, Wilson, Thatcher and Blair.
+Those who won an election but struggled to make an impact or endear themselves to the wider public: Churchill (in his 1951 -1955 guise), Eden, Heath, Major and Cameron; and those who never won an election - Douglas-Home, Callaghan, and Brown.

 Undoubtedly the PM who made the most significant changes that have lasted the test of time was Attlee.
-He was not a great communicator but someone who managed a team of talented and strong willed politicians.
-He encouraged them to radically reform the role of government, to create the welfare state and to eradicate the pre war perils of poverty and inequality.
+He was not a great communicator but someone who managed a team of talented and strong-willed politicians.
+He encouraged them to radically reform the role of government, to create the welfare state and to eradicate the pre-war perils of poverty and inequality.
 He was a champion of the United Nations, the Marshall Plan and the independence of India.

-MacMillan was a one nation Tory who embedded the post war settlement of the welfare state introduced by Attlee.
+MacMillan was a one-nation Tory who embedded the post-war settlement of the welfare state introduced by Attlee.
 He invested heavily in public infrastructure: rail modernisation, motorways, public sector housing and schools.
 He was brave enough to bring down the curtains on the British Empire in Africa.
-My sense during the late 1950's is that it was a period of relative happiness as prosperity was spread across all sections of society and unemployment was very low.
+My sense during the late 1950s is that it was a period of relative happiness as prosperity was spread across all sections of society and unemployment was very low.

 Wilson led the expansion of higher education, made technology a priority and carried out significant social and economic reforms during his first six years as PM.
 He was a lot less innovative in his second spell although he ended the miner's strike that had brought down Heath.
 He then let inflation rip and his period in office was punctuated by more industrial relations crises that could have been averted had he stood by Barbara Castle's proposals - 'In Place of Strife' in 1969.

 Tony Blair inherited a strong hand and a massive majority as the Tories became increasingly mired in corruption scandals after 18 years in power.
 Blair played it well in many ways and won three elections with the economy booming and huge investment in Education and Health.
-But the way he courted the city, celebrities, the press and media and adopted many of the Thatcher reforms including rail nationalisation were already damaging his reputation before his ill considered invasion of Iraq.
-He did carry out significant social reforms such as the minimum wage, international aid, created devolved governments in the UK, a partial reform of the House of Lords and brought the Good Friday agreement to Northern Ireland.
+But the way he courted the city, celebrities, the press and media and adopted many of the Thatcher reforms including rail nationalisation were already damaging his reputation before his ill-considered invasion of Iraq.
+He did carry out significant social reforms such as the minimum wage, and international aid, created devolved governments in the UK, a partial reform of the House of Lords and brought the Good Friday agreement to Northern Ireland.

-Then there are the men who don't quite fit in like Ted Heath, Jim Callaghan and Gordon Brown.
-Heath took the UK into the European Union but made some serial mistakes in his handling of local government reform in 1971, industrial relations and his back benches.
-Jim Callaghan was a calming influence after Wilson's sudden resignation in 1976 but it hard to say what he achieved other than to herald the onset of Mrs Thatcher.
-This inevitably followed his failure to tackle either the industrial relations or monetary crisis of the late 1970's.
 Brown's famed intellect could never get the better of his morose brooding personality that had damaged both himself and Blair as he plotted his succession.
-As Chancellor he crafted an image of being prudent and iron fisted but the sell off of gold in 1999, his irritable determination to push PFI and obsequious pandering to the financial sector did not play well.
+As Chancellor, he crafted an image of being prudent and iron-fisted but the sell-off of gold in 1999, his irritable determination to push PFI and obsequious pandering to the financial sector did not play well.
 Nor did the ordering of two aircraft carriers to be built in his backyard.
-Having said that he did a remarkable job bringing together world leaders to stave off a global melt down after the financial crisis of 2008.
+Having said that he did a remarkable job bringing together world leaders to stave off a global meltdown after the financial crisis of 2008.

 So my ranking of Prime Ministers for the impact they have made on the wider electorate and the economic and social progress of the UK goes as follows.